 Shiba Sephy once inhaled a foxtail, and soon after, started sneezing out blood as the insidious foxtail hook penetrated deeper and deeper into his nasal cavity.

 An emergency room visit and $400 later, we got back a groggy and out of sorts Sephy.
-The next day, Sephy got sick because of secondary infection, likely from the anesthesia tube, which led to another fun-filled vet visit. $50 and a week later, we finally got back our dog – slightly frayed around the edges.
+The next day, he got sick because of secondary infection, likely from the anesthesia tube.
+This led to another fun-filled vet visit.
+Fifty dollars and a week later, we finally got back our dog – slightly frayed around the edges.

-How to Protect Your Dog from Ripgut, Foxtail, and Malus Bromus
+How to Protect Our Dog from Ripgut, Foxtail, and Malus Bromus

 - Vacuum often.
-My dogs also bring some of these seeds into the house, where they fall off or get stuck on the carpets.
-Luckily, my SEBO vacuum does a great job in sucking away this particular brand of evil.
+My dogs also bring some of these seeds into the house, where they fall off, or get stuck on the carpets.
+Luckily, my SEBO vacuum does a great job at sucking away this particular brand of evil.

-- Check your dog’s fur after walks and romps outside in the backyard.
-Both my dogs are double coated so these pointy seeds easily get into their undercoat and stick there.
+- Check our dog’s fur after walks and romps outside in the backyard.
+Both my dogs are double coated, so these pointy seeds easily get into their undercoat and stick there.
 Scratching will cause the seeds to work their way into the dog’s skin.
-Try clearing them out before that happens.
+Try clearing them out, before that happens.

-- Brush your dog often to make sure that you remove any rogue seeds that may have been missed by your other inspections.
+- Brush our dog often, to make sure that we remove any rogue seeds that we may have missed, in our earlier inspections.

-- Stay on the hiking path and keep your dog from going into Foxtail or Ripgut areas.
-Off-leash walking in these summer months (May-Sept) is not advisable.
-It took less than a minute for Sephy to stick his nose in the wrong place and get the Foxtail lodged in his nose.
+- Stay on the hiking path, and keep our dog from going into Foxtail or Ripgut areas.
+Off-leash walking in dry summer months (May-Sept in California) is not advisable.
+It took less than a minute for Sephy to stick his nose in the wrong place, and get the Foxtail lodged in his nose.

-- If you suspect your dog has ingested, inhaled, or otherwise assimilated these dangerous seeds, bring him to the vet immediately.
+- If we suspect our dog has ingested, inhaled, or otherwise assimilated these dangerous seeds, bring him to the vet immediately.

 One of the most awful things about these grasses is that they are everywhere.
 They are all over the hills where I hike, they are all over the parks, and they also live on the edge of neighborhood sidewalks.
 This makes them very dangerous, an activity killjoy, and number-1 on the dog threat-down list.